LIGO Celebrates First Anniversary of Historic Gravitational Wave Detection!

 By this time, the National Science Foundation had scheduled the announcement press conference for February 11, but LIGO was still prepared to call it off if the reviewers responded negatively or had questions needing more time to answer.
 Thankfully, we didn’t have to wait too long to decide whether to proceed with the announcement, or postpone it.

 On January 28th, much to the relief and delight of everyone involved, the reviewers’ feedback was in, and it was resoundingly positive, enthusiastic, and even congratulatory.
 The analyses were sound, the work was thorough, and the conclusions undeniable.
 Finally, LIGO had the go-ahead to share its accomplishment with the world.

 Three short weeks after the paper was submitted for review, and 150 long days after the detection occurred, that moment came.
 On February 11, 2016, at 10:30 a.m.
 Eastern, during a press conference at the National Press Club in Washington DC, Dr. France Cordova, Director of the National Science Foundation, addressed the audience with a broad smile, described the NSF’s 40-year long history of supporting LIGO and its related science and engineering, and then introduced LIGO Executive Director, Dr. Dave Reitze.
 The room fell silent…and history was made:

 Post Script: A Day (and a Year) to Remember

 Since that historic first detection, LIGO has confirmed a second binary black hole merger.
-While LIGO scientists were busy writing the detection paper for Physical Review Letters, another gravitational wave was detected on Christmas Day!
-The details of that event would not be released until June 15, 2016, having gone through the same process as the first detection.
+While LIGO scientists were busy writing the detection paper for Physical Review Letters, another gravitational wave was detected on Christmas Day.
+The details of that event would not be released until June 15, 2016, having been scrutinized as closely as the first detection.